en_USEnglish

 Create customized segments

-Create customized segments to analyze specific groups of users.
-For example, you can segment by geographic location, type of device used, or on-site behavior to better understand different segments of your audience.
+Create custom segments to analyze specific groups of users.
+For example, you can segment by geographic location, device type, or on-site behavior to better understand different segments of your audience.

 Understanding different user groups